Sustainable youth ministries fail all the time; they thrive in a culture of experimentation, innovation and creativity.

 “Anyone who stops learning is old, whether at 20 or 80.
 Anyone who keeps learning stays young.
 The greatest thing in life is to keep your mind young.”

-- They are more concerned about working on their youth ministry rather than it in.
+They are more concerned with working on their youth ministry than in it.
 When you are working on your ministry, that means you are constantly thinking about your ministry strategy.
 You have to habitually and obsessively be thinking about your goals and mission.
 When you are working on your ministry, you are preparing and paving the way for your youth ministry future.
 If you only work IN your youth ministry, you will never have time to think strategically about where you are going.

 Mark states in Sustainable YM: